shaliulab/idtrackerai/README.md

 - RAM: 32Gb (for small groups) or 128Gb (for large groups)
 - Disk: 1TB SSD

-idtracker.ai is coded in python 2.7 and uses Tensorflow libraries.
+idtracker.ai is coded in Python and uses Tensorflow libraries.
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.

-## Installation (v1.0.3-alpha).
+## Installation (v2.0.0-alpha).

 The installation of idtracker.ai requires some amount of interaction with the linux terminal.
 Read the following paragraph only if your are not familiar with the terminal in linux operating systems.